 I never thought I would have the opportunity to oversee this kind of project.
 I only started working at Continental in 2018 – initially on the team for interior innovations.
-After only two months at Continental, my boss approached me and told me about this project and the idea of in-cabin monitoring.
+After only two months at Continental, my boss approached me about a project opportunity to expand our use-cases for in-cabin monitoring to include object detection.
 We then soon decided to pitch this idea to co-pace - Continental's innovation program.

 The company created co-pace to support whatever innovative idea you have.
 The type of ideas that you would like to start your own company with.
 So, my boss asked me: “Would you like to do this?”
 And I said: yes, sure.
 She added that there was only one problem: I would have to move to Berlin, Germany for a few months.
 I answered, “sure, why not?”

 Technology for the age of autonomous driving vehicles